-Should the ghost of Edgar Allan Poe ever go into business with claymation wizard Nick Park, the result might play something like “Tim Burton’s Corpse Bride."
+Should the ghost of Edgar Allan Poe ever go into business with claymation wizard Nick Park, the result might play something like “Tim Burton’s Corpse Bride.”
+More disjointed and less distinctive than 1993’s Burton-produced “The Nightmare Before Christmas,” this macabre musical about a young bridegroom who mistakenly weds a girl from beyond the grave is an endearingly schizoid Frankenstein of a movie, by turns relentlessly high-spirited and darkly poignant.
 While Warner Bros. faces a challenge in selling such an unapologetically ghoulish item to tykes and their content-wary parents, pic should easily attract and reward older viewers.

 As demonstrated most recently in the superb first reel of “Charlie and the Chocolate Factory,” Burton works best when his wickedly off-kilter sensibility is filtered through a deliberately constricted visual and tonal range.
 For roughly half of “Corpse Bride,” Burton, co-helmer Mike Johnson and production designer Alex McDowell have done just that, using stop-motion animation to create a visually restrained yet richly expressionistic Victorian-era milieu.

 Popular on Variety

 Steeped in gloomy shadows and nimbly navigated by d.p.
 Pete Kozachik’s arsenal of high-angle and tracking shots, pic’s 19th-century European village populated by amusingly exaggerated clay puppets suggests an Edward Gorey illustration come to life.
 It’s a dazzlingly immersive and cinematic rendering of repression that extends the promise of creepy good fun.